-The Company's 2022 AGM was attended by all members of the Board (including the Chairman and the Chairmen of various Board Committees), the Company Secretary and several members of the senior management team.
-The AGM serves as a crucial platform for open communication and engagement between the Company and its shareholders, providing a valuable opportunity for direct interaction and discussion.
-Prior to the AGM, Notices of the AGM and the Statements Accompanying the Notices are disseminated to all shareholders detailing the time, venue and the resolutions to be considered during the AGM.
-There was clear guidance on voting procedure, lodgment of Proxy Form and remote participation in the Notice of AGM to shareholders.
-The Chairman ensured that the shareholders had a fair and equal opportunity to engage with the Board and participate in these meetings effectively.
+The Company's 39th AGM and the EGM were attended by all members of the Board (including the Chairman and the Chairmen of various Board Committees), the Company Secretary and several members of the senior management team.
+The general meeting serves as a crucial platform for open communication and engagement between the Company and its shareholders, providing a valuable opportunity for direct interaction and discussion.

+Prior to the AGM and EGM, notices of the meetings were disseminated to all shareholders, providing details of the time, venue and resolutions to be considered.
+The notice of meetings also includes clear guidance on voting procedures, the lodgment of Proxy Forms and remote participation options for shareholders.
+The Chairman ensures that shareholders have a fair and equal opportunity to engage with the Board and effectively participate in the AGM and EGM.

-There were presentations by the Chairman and the CEO on business updates, financial and non-financial and performance of the Company.
+During the AGM, presentations were delivered by the Chairman and the CEO, providing updates on the business, financial performance and non-financial aspects of the Company.